section-engineering-education/engineering-education/articles/nodejs-structural-comparisons/index.md

 * Plotly graphs generated with Node.js are sent to a separate interactive browser window.
 Interactive features include script conversions and displaying labels.
 * Browsers are used to display Node.js visualizations.
 * C/C++ contains procedures that many computer languages no longer include.
 For example, compiling scripts.
-* In C/C++, files are required to be compiled before running scripts.
+* In C/C++, files are required to be compiled before running files.
 * Matplotlib-cpp graphs are displayed with `kex`.

 #### References